FTC disclosure tour-de-force here. The following article was last updated on Jun 5, 2023 ...

 What Is Your Preferred Motorcycle Type?

 There are many different types of motorcycles on the market.
 Which posture do you prefer?
 What do you like about it and why?
 Your input is invited.
-Leave a comment!
+Leave a comment and/or write an article!